wireghoul/graudit/README.md

   -A scan unwanted and difficult (ALL) files
   -x exclude these files (comma separated list: -x *.js,*.sql) -i case in-sensitive scan
-  -c <num> number of lines of context to display, default is 2
+  -c <num> number of lines of context to display before and after a match, default is 1

   -B suppress banner
   -L vim friendly lines